 From the day we opened our doors in 1985, Empower has challenged the media status quo.

-Our integrated team of experts in Media, Creative, Analytics, and Word-of-Mouth Marketing outperform expectations.
-Celebrating two Adweek Media All-Stars back-to-back while also being honored by the Webby Awards, The One Show and ANA REGGIE Awards proves the eclectic talent at Empower is no one-hit wonder.
+Our integrated team of experts in Media, Creative, Analytics and Word-of-Mouth Marketing outperform expectations.
+Celebrating two Adweek Media All-Star wins, back-to-back, while also being honored by the Webby Awards, The One Show and National ADDYs and ANA REGGIE Awards proves the eclectic talent at Empower is no one-hit wonder.

 Empower’s client and employee tenure rate is unmatched – 3X the industry average.
-Some of our biggest fans include Tempur Sealy, Fifth Third Bank, Gorilla Glue, TriHealth, Brooks Running, Jack Link’s, V-Tech, Bush Brothers, Wendy’s, GNC, Famous Footwear, Ashley HomeStore, Rust-Oleum, The Body Shop, RoC Skincare and Newell Brands.
+Some of our biggest fans include Brooks Running, Conn’s HomePlus, LIXIL (American Standard, GROHE and DXV), Tempur Sealy, Fifth Third Bank, Gorilla Glue, TriHealth, Jack Link’s, V-Tech, Bush Brothers, Wendy’s, GNC, Famous Footwear, Ashley, Rust-Oleum, RoC Skincare and Newell Brands.

-While much has evolved in our 35-year history, we remain independent with plenty of hustle…
+While much has evolved in our 37-year history, we remain independent with plenty of hustle…